-(2) The total criminal record, including evidence of any act(s) or crime(s) committed subsequent to the act(s) or crime(s) under consideration as grounds for denial, suspension, or revocation under Division 1.5 (commencing with Section 475) of the Business and Professions Code.
+(2) The total criminal record, includingand evidence of any act(s), professional misconduct, disciplinary action(s) or crime(s) committed subsequent to the act(s), professional misconduct, disciplinary action(s) or crime(s) under consideration as grounds for denial, suspension, or revocation under Division 1.5 (commencing with Section 475) of the Business and Professions Code.

-(4)(3) The time that has elapsed since commission of the act(s) or crime(s) under consideration.
+(4)(3) The time that has elapsed since commission of the act(s). professional misconduct, disciplinary action(s) or crime(s) under consideration.